Can You Lose More Than You Invest With Leverage?

 • And practical ways to stay safe (including the “early warning” margin call most traders miss)

-The real danger is not understanding the point where your broker takes control of the trade.
-That threshold decides whether you stay solvent or get liquidated automatically.
+The real danger is not understanding the point where the broker takes control of the trade.
+That threshold decides whether the account stays solvent or gets liquidated automatically.

 Key takeaways: